Use the arrows to navigate from oldest to newest, left to right.

 He will be missed

 I wonder by whom.
 If it’s the maker of the statement, wouldn’t it be a lot more personal to say “I’ll miss him”?
 Doesn’t this sound more heartfelt?
 Simply saying that someone will be missed is to say nothing at all about the speaker, other than the fact that he’s betting on someone somewhere probably wishing that the deceased were not quite so deceased.
-That’s a pretty safe bet.
+That’s always a pretty safe bet.
 I’m sure if you go through a catalog of the worst people in history, you will find someone who lamented their passing.
 Of course you will find many more who didn’t—maybe more still who celebrated it.
-“Ding Dong the witch is dead” comes to mind.
-There’s something genuine and personal about that song, something lost in a statement like “the witch will not be missed.”
+“Ding Dong the witch is dead” may be the antithesis to “The witch will be missed,” but I’ll bet both comments were maid when said which left this mortal coil.
+(The song seems more personal, doesn’t it?)

 The centre cannot hold